tomato42/marvin-toolkit/README.md

 It will also create two more directories: `certgen` a bash library for generation of certificates and `tlsfuzzer` where the analysis script lives.

-It's safe to re-run the script, while it will create those directories it will not overwrite them.
+It's safe to re-run the script, while it creates those directories it will not overwrite them or their contents.

 ### Generating the ciphertexts